A two week winter road trip around the Scottish Highlands

 This means that parking is a breeze, tourist hotspots are delightfully quiet, and you will barely see another person up on the hills.

-If you do get fortunate weather then the winter conditions will make your Scottish highland experience even more magical.
+If you do get fortunate weather then the winter conditions will make your Scottish Highland experience even more magical.

-Whether it’s the snow-capped peaks, the alpenglow cause by the winter sun, or the possibility of seeing a cloud inversion, theres something special about exploring in winter.
+Whether it’s the snow-capped peaks, the alpenglow cause by the winter sun, or the possibility of seeing a cloud inversion, theres something special about exploring Scotland in winter.

 You always get back to your vehicle with rosy red cheeks, a wry smile, and with the feeling that you have truly earned a hearty meal or beer.